HazyResearch/deepdive/doc/sampler.md

         should be turned on if there exists a factor connecting evidence and non-evidence variables.

-You can see a detailed list by running `util/sampler-dw-mac gibbs --help` or `util/sampler-dw-linux gibbs --help`.
+You can see a detailed list by running `deepdive env sampler-dw gibbs --help`.